hnguyen094/hnguyen094.github.io/storage/tctfy_incomplete/source.txt

 		say "'I hope you can move on.
 I don't want to be clich[unicode 233], but I think life is like a flower: beautiful [italic type]because[roman type] it is fleeting,' she continues quietly.";
 		say "Continue holding her hand? >";
 		if player consents:
-			say "You hold on tight, as if you were still five and you were crossing the street with her. [line break]'I love you, mom. [if use analog is true]I didn't say it enough[end if].
+			say "You hold on tight, as if you were still five and you were crossing the street with her. [line break]'I love you, mom. [if use analog is true]I didn't say it enough.[otherwise]I don't even remember ever saying that.[end if]
 Thank you for giving me life.'";
 		otherwise:
 			say "You know. [italic type]I know.[roman type]
 You look into her eyes.
 Your sight's blurring a little.[line break]You let go. [line break]'[if use analog is true]Thank you[otherwise]I forgive you[end if].'";
 		say "She left last time, when you were young.
 The [if nighttime is happening]stars reflected through her [end if]tears rolls down her crinkled cheeks. [italic type]Breathe,[roman type] you tell yourself.
 With your fists clenched, eyes shut tight, head tilted up to heaven, you turn away."; [great place to play music]